HARISHPG21/Brainwave_Matrix_Intern/README.md

 This project uses the Fake News Dataset from Kaggle, which contains real and fake news articles.
 You can download it from here and place it in the data/ directory.

 Model:

-Th model is trained using: Logistic Regression / Naive Bayes / LSTMs TF-IDF vectorization Word embeddings (Word2Vec, GloVe, BERT) Trained models are stored in the models/ directory and can be loaded for prediction.
+The model is trained using: Logistic Regression / Naive Bayes / LSTMs TF-IDF vectorization Word embeddings (Word2Vec, GloVe, BERT) Trained models are stored in the models/ directory and can be loaded for prediction.